Advanced-computer-lab-2024/Roammate/README.md

 **Q: What are loyalty points and badges?**
 A: You earn loyalty points and badges for completing bookings and participating in activities.
 Points can be redeemed for wallet cash.

+**Q: How can I get a promocode?**
+A: Promocodes are sent via email on your birthday or special occasions.

 **Q: Can I file a complaint?**
 A: Yes, you can submit complaints with details like title, description, and date, and track their status (pending/resolved).